WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 # Link Control

 `<LinkControl>` is a component designed to provide a standardized UI for the creation of hyperlinks within the Editor.

+## History

 Much of the context for this component can be found in [the original Issue](https://github.com/WordPress/gutenberg/issues/17557).

 Previously iterations of a hyperlink UI existed within the Gutenberg interface